Cracroft Caverns

 Railways were built for access and for the removal of waste soil.
 The largest cavern was 7 metres high, 10 metres wide and 30 metres long.
 Prestressed concrete was used to line the caverns.
 Officers based in the estate house would come down stairs into the tunnels, while others were to enter through the access tunnels.
 Construction came to a sudden halt in 1944 as the threat of invasion receded, even though work on the bunkers was nearly complete.
 The weekend before the military left the estate, fire broke out and the Cracroft Wilson House was burnt to the ground.

 The entrances to the underground complex were sealed after the war, and the existence of the caverns was largely forgotten until 1987 when TVNZ reporter Jeff Field was told of the caverns during a chance conversation with a gardener at Cashmere Hospital.
 Using the archives at the Ministry of Defence, Field discovered references to the caverns in newspaper articles dating from January 1945.
-The investigation was assigned to another reporter, Bill Cockram, who contacted the owner of Cashmere House which has been rebuilt following the fire.
+The investigation was assigned to another reporter, Bill Cockram, who contacted the owner of Cashmere House which had been rebuilt following the fire.
 With the permission of the owner, excavations were carried out and the caverns were entered for the first time since the end of the Second World War.

 The caverns now became the home of a series of ring laser experiments set up by the University of Canterbury's physics department, taking advantage of the extremely stable temperature in the caves.